braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 ### Adding description

-You can add a description to a custom attribute after it's created.
+You can add a description to a custom attribute after it's created if you have the `Manage Events, Attributes, Purchases` [user permission]({{site.baseurl}}/user_guide/administrative/app_settings/manage_your_braze_users/user_permissions/).
 Edit the custom attribute and input whatever you like, such as a note for your team.

 ### Removing custom attributes